What's Generally Okay In a Cuddle Therapy Session With Me (That You Might Be Afraid to Ask)

 Can you picture how that might feel for you?
 Can you picture it for yourself?

-These are all things I enjoy and are perfectly acceptable to ask for in a session when coming from a place of nurturing, caring and connection.
+These are all things I enjoy and are generally perfectly acceptable to ask for in a session when coming from a place of nurturing, caring and connection.
 It doesn't have to mean anything more than that.